Fourier7754/AsymFormer/README.md

 ```

 ## Data Preparation
-We used the same data source as the ACNet.
-The processed NYUv2 data (.npy) can be downloaded by [Google Drive](https://drive.google.com/file/d/1YgcBRCjmkLlVukjmvkNu1A7O8bRd14Ek/view?usp=sharing).
+~~We used the same data source as the ACNet.
+The processed NYUv2 data (.npy) can be downloaded by [Google Drive](https://drive.google.com/file/d/1YgcBRCjmkLlVukjmvkNu1A7O8bRd14Ek/view?usp=sharing).~~
+We find the formal NYUv2 data has some mistake.
+So we re-generate training data from original NYUv2 matlab .mat file: [Google Drive](https://drive.google.com/file/d/1c18pTIsMX1SJvVPBFpqWa7QILn1NPxTY/view?usp=drive_link).

 ## Usage
 Currently, we have provided ONNX model and TensorRT FP16 model for evaluation and inference.